Kotlin/KEEP/proposals/stdlib/long-ariphmetics.md

 ## Use cases and motivation

-This proposal contains 4 "levels" which can be implemented.
-Every next level include all operations from previous ones:

-###**level 1:**
-Operations for `BigInteger`; operations for `BigDecimal`; extension functions for converting to and from basic types.
+The motivation is to provide a complete and symmetrical set of operators for long arithmetics provided by JDK, namely `BigInteger` for integer computations and `BigDecimal` for floating point computations.

+A "complete" set of operations in this context means that all operators on a basic type are available on the corresponding big type.
+Operations for `BigInteger` are modelled after `Long`, and operations on `BigDecimal` are modelled after `Double`.
+The goal is to improve the Java API and not to introduce any additional semantics.

-This implementation only improves the Java API and does not introduce any additional semantics.
-The goal here is to have a **complete** set of operators and standard functions comparable to those for basic numeric types.
-Kotlin stdlib already [contains](https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/util/BigNumbers.kt) 12 of 39 proposed functions, but that set is not complete or even semetrical.
+Kotlin stdlib already [contains](https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/util/BigNumbers.kt) 12 of 39 proposed functions, but that set is neither complete nor symmetrical.
+That determines the placement of the additional functions.

-    val a = BigInteger.valueOf(239)
-    val b: BigDecimal = a.toBigDecimal() + 30.toBigDecimal()

-###**level 2:**
-Mixed operations for `BigInteger` and `BigDecimal`.

-This implementation carries Kotlin semantic for `Int` and `Double` onto `BigInteger` and `BigDecimal`, but the "big" types are still not easily mixed with the basic ones.
-This helps to draw a line for less-than-usulal-performant-code.
-The goal for this level is create a comfortable environment for long-ariphmetic computations.
-The usecases might be in the finantial computations, where the formulas requare `BigDecimal` but the results are easier storred in `BigInteger`.

-    val a = BigDecimal.valueOf(4.0)
-    val b = BigInteger.valueOf(4)
-    val c = BigInteger.valueOf(2)
-    val ab: BigDecimal = a + b   // 4.0 + 4 == 8.0
-    val ac: BigDecimal = a / c   // 4.0 / 2 == 2.0
-    val bc: BigInteger = b / c   //   4 / 2 == 2

-###**level 3:**
-Mixed one-sided productive operations between "big" types and the basic ones (same logic as with `String.plus(Int)`).

-Encourages the usage of the "big" types, may be useful for scientific applications.
-The goal is to write 99% of formulas in applications without explicit conversions.
-This part may be extracted into a separate module or library `kotlinx.science`.

-    val a = BigInteger.valueOf(239)
-    val b: BigInteger = a + 30
-    30 + a //Error

-###**level 4:**
-Unifies  `BigInteger` and `BigDecimal` with the basic types.

-The goal is to extend the notion of basic types on `BigInteger` and `BigDecimal` (except for literals and some compiler inference).
-May be in a separate library (see level-3)
+The proposal does not include mixed operations between `BigInteger` and `BigDecimal` since we did not find any evidence of their use.

 ## Alternatives

-* The JDK API for operations on `BigInteger` and `BigDecimal` (level 1+)
+* The JDK API for operations on `BigInteger` and `BigDecimal`
-* Converting  `BigInteger` and `BigDecimal` back and forth with `BigDecimal(bigInt)` and `bigDec.toBigInteger()` (level 2+)
 * Converting basic numeric types to and from "big" types like `1.toBigInteger()` or `2.toBig()` or possibly `3.big`

 ## Dependencies